 I am not responsible for any mess you make by following the steps outlined.
 This is your risk, not mine.

-I recently (Feb 2020) went on an extreme debloat hunt with the F1, F2 and Power 3.
-Use this list in addition to the original list below.
+PLEASE NOTE: I recently (Feb 2020) went on an extreme debloat hunt with the F1, F2 and Power 3.
+This article was updated to include more packages, so if you used it prior to February 2020 you can re-check for even more debloating.

 “Privacy Protection” by LIFECorp.
 I believe this allows you to password-protect apps.